Philip Stieg: Professional career

+In 2014 Stieg was seen in the 1st Episode of the 2nd season of NY Med.

 In 2015, Stieg was named President of the Brain Tumor Foundation, and he now serves as a past president of that organization.
 In 2020, Dr Stieg was named the first Margaret and Robert J. Hariri, MD ’87, PhD ’87 Professor of Neurological Surgery.

-In 2018, Steig was appointed to the New York State Athletic Commission.
+In 2018, Stieg was appointed to the New York State Athletic Commission.

+Since 2021, Stieg has hosted the neuroscience podcast This Is Your Brain.

+In 2023, Stieg won the 40th Maurice Greenberg Distinguished Service Award.
+The award, the highest honor at Weill Cornell Medicine and NewYork-Presbyterian, recognizes an outstanding individual for exceptional and longtime service.